Van der Waals interaction in uniaxial anisotropic media: Two parallel slabs

 Consider the 5CB-silica-5CB-silica-5CB system as an example.
 A single silica slab in 5CB favors the planar alignment on both surfaces.
 Accordingly, one sets $\theta_1 = \theta_5 = \pi/2$, and $\phi_1 = \psi_3 = \psi_3 = 0$.
 The tilt angle of the middle LC section $\theta_3$ remains variable to include the possibility of homeotropic and other alignments.
 The slabs are assumed to be of the same thickness, $d_2 = d_4 \equiv d$.
 The overall vdW energy is studied as a function of $\theta_3$ for different ratios $d/L$.

-Results of numerical calculations are shown in Fig.~\ref{fig:twoone}.
+Results of numerical calculations are shown in figure~\ref{fig:twoone}.
 For large $d/L > 5$, the vdW energy is dominated by the interaction across the gap, and the $\theta_3$ dependence is virtually the same as in the semi-infinite case.
-(Compare the $d/L = 50$ plot in Fig.~\ref{fig:twoone} with the $T = 298.2$ K plot in Fig.~\ref{fig:three}.)
+(Compare the $d/L = 50$ plot in figure~\ref{fig:twoone} with the $T = 298.2$ K plot in figure~\ref{fig:three}.)
 As the slabs get thinner, the single-slab effects grow stronger and eventually dominate.
 Accordingly, the planar orientation $\theta_3 = \pi/2$ becomes the absolute energy minimum at $d/L \leq 0.5$.
 At intermediate thicknesses, $0.5 < d/L < 1.0$, the energy has two local minima, at $\theta_3 = 0$ and $\theta_3 = \pi/2$, as can be seen in the figure.